rmorabia/radhika.dev/src/posts/tickets.md

 ...

 This is something I'm revisiting a lot more lately.
-Because I am now a mid-level, I am expected to not just get a ticket done, but to get it done with a higher caliber of quality.
+I am expected to not just get a ticket done, but to get it done with a higher caliber of quality.
 I'm past the skill level where just writing more code would lead to a higher quality here.
 I need to spend more time _not_ writing code and actually planning things out so that my solutions are clearer and involve less code, actually.

 Hopefully this was helpful to someone else in a similar situation.
 As always, happy to hear about your methods for trying to ensure the quality of your work is high.